Idrica Water Security Day Africa

 - How can African conflicts be solved?

 - Are macrotrends interacting with the coronavirus crisis?

-What are the challenges faced by Africa in the post-covid scenario?
-Check the speakers’ presentations of the event that has brought together the world’s leading experts on water security.
+What are the challenges facing Africa in the post-COVID scenario?
+Check out the presentations given at the event by the world’s leading experts on water security.